 The findings imply that these genetic differences can alter the timing of the onset of the disease, which in turn could help devise ways to start treatment or preventative measures before symptoms appear.

-James Gusella, PhD, director of the Center for Human Genetic Research at Mass General, is corresponding author of the report.
+James Gusella, PhD, of the Center for Genomic Medicine at Mass General, is corresponding author of the report.